-- polynomial time algorithm that takes two inputs d and c and returns either yes or no. - there is a polynomial such that for every string d, we have d in X if and only if there exists a string c such that c <= p(|s|) and B(d,c) = yes.
+- polynomial time algorithm that takes two inputs, an putative instance i of X and a certificate c and returns either yes or no. - there is a polynomial such that for every string i, the string i is an instance of X if and only if there exists a string c such that c \neq p(|i|) and B(d,c) = yes.

-The certifier does not produce a solution to the decision problem X, but it is verifying that d belongs to X given a short certificate c.
+The certifier does not produce a solution to the decision problem X, but it is verifying that i belongs to X given a correct, short certificate c.